KrzySztos777/pico_freertos_w5x00_sys/examples/loopback/README.md

-## Step 3: Setup Loopback Example
+## Step 3: Setup iPerf Example

-To test the Loopback example, minor settings shall be done in code.
+To test the iPerf example, minor settings shall be done in code.

 1. Setup SPI port and pin in 'w5x00_spi.h' in 'WIZnet-PICO-LWIP-C/port/ioLibrary_Driver/' directory.